(Willingham) MBACP Counsellor and Psychotherapist

-My name is Claire and I'm a qualified, practicing and registered (MBACP) Integrative Counsellor based in Newton Abbot, Devon.
+My name is Claire.
+I'm a qualified, practicing, registered Counsellor and Psychotherapist based in Newton Abbot, Devon.

 Counselling is not only helpful for traumatic life events, it can also help when you are at a crossroads, feeling stuck or having a huge sense that life is not what it could be.

-Finding the right person for you, is most important.
+Finding the right person for you, is the most important.

 I am aware that for many it's a big step to seek the help and support of a counsellor.
 However, finding the right person can feel like searching for a needle in haystack.
 Sometimes when feeling emotional unease, such as depression, anxiety, relationship or work issues, making any decision can be difficult.
 So I will aim to keep things simple, informative and as jargon-free as possible.